ProperGolfing · Evidence-Based Analysis

 • Many golfers arrive with guarded body language and elevated tension

-2. Learned Tension Is Misinterpreted as Age or Decline
+Learned Tension Is Misinterpreted as Age or Decline

-A dominant misconception identified within the Vault is the belief that reduced distance, inconsistency, or stiffness is “just age”.
+A dominant misconception identified within the Vault is the belief that reduced distance, inconsistency, or stiffness is "just age".
+The data shows something very different.

 "Most decline attributed to ageing is actually adaptation to tension."